jjneely/carolinarscm.org/content/about/listen-to-the-course-sing.md

   main:
     parent: About
 ---
-Each summer at the Carolina Course, the girls and adults have the opportunity to sing selections they may otherwise never experience.
-Sometimes these selections allow the girls and adults an opportunity to sing, successfully, music they may once have considered impossible.
-As the week ends and the girls and adults gather for festival Eucharist and Evensong, the words of Psalm 100 are embodied:
+Each summer at the Carolina Course, the choristers and adults have the opportunity to sing selections they may otherwise never experience.
+Sometimes these selections allow the choristers and adults an opportunity to sing, successfully, music they may once have considered impossible.
+As the week ends and the choristers and adults gather for festival Eucharist and Evensong, the words of Psalm 100 are embodied: